What is Money?

 "The beginning of wisdom is to call things by their right names"

 This is often where a common confusion occurs.
 Discussions often mix the terms and use the word "money" when really they mean "currency" and/or "credit".
-What most of us think of as money is more accurately described as currency and currency is frequently different to the classic defintion of money.
+What most of us think of as money is more accurately described as currency and currency is frequently different to the classic definition of money.

 Currency vs Money